raspberrychris/paddleboardmaster/content/post/high-society-stand-up-paddle-board.md

 ### Seven Layers of Materials

-With the High Society SUP they make a special point of detailing all the different layers of the board.
+With the [**High Society**](/categories/high-society/) SUP they make a special point of detailing all the different layers of the board.
 Although a lot of SUPs talk about ‘military grade’ materials, I think this is one of the most detailed examples of high quality design I have seen.

-* 1. Outer Layer Protective PVC
+* Outer Layer Protective PVC
-* 2. Deck Pad
+* Deck Pad
-* 3. Mid Layer PVC
+* Mid Layer PVC
-* 4. PVC Mesh
+* PVC Mesh
-* 5. Inner PVC Sub Layer
+* Inner PVC Sub Layer
-* 6. Drop Stitch Core Base Cloth
+* Drop Stitch Core Base Cloth
-* 7. Drop Stitch Core
+* Drop Stitch Core

 ## Verdict